We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Hair follicle drug tests provide a much longer use history than many other types of testing.
 Delta 8 can appear in a hair test as long as three months after the last use.

-Can you get THC Out of Your System More Quickly?
+Can you get THC out of Your System More Quickly?

 You could potentially reduce the timeline for testing positive for THC through certain activities and choices.
 Of course, avoiding Delta 8 and other cannabinoids until after your test is your first priority.
 Exercise and increased water intake can help to flush your system to an extent.
-Detox products, like our Divine Detox Drink, may help as well.

 It’s not quite fair that Delta 8 is federally legal but included in drug tests, but it’s a reality we all have to deal with.
 Do you know that you don’t have any drug tests coming up in your future?
 Shop our Delta 8 products today!